 - ¼ tsp tarragon

-- 1 cup dry white wine [this can be easily omitted]
+- 1 cup dry white wine (or one additional cup chicken broth)

 - 1 package ready-made pastry dough

 - 3 tbsp chives, minced

 - ¼ cup sour cream

 - Serving bowl